-FY 2022 Accomplishments/Activities
+FY 2023 Accomplishments/Activities

-Quality Research and Analysis.
-In FY 2022, ORA published interactive data tools, maps, factsheets, and three research briefs about U.S. artists and arts managers and their demographic and/or geographic characteristics.
-Accompanied by an interactive data tool, these briefs-which drew on special tabulations from the U.S. Census Bureau-were designed to advance regional and national policy conversations about diversity and equity within the arts workforce.
-ORA also published data, interactive tools, fact-sheets, and reports related to the Arts and Cultural Production Satellite Account, a product of the Bureau of Economic Analysis, and supported by the NEA.
-In addition to its own production of research briefs and data tables, ORA prepared and contributed 13 arts-related datasets and/or catalogue listings to the National Archive of Data on Arts & Culture (NADAC).
-In particular, through NADAC, ORA released quarterly issues of Arts Research Quarterly - a round-up of recent journal articles - and hosted a public webinar, "Arts Production in an Era of Crowdfunding."
-Also, in the first quarter of FY 2023, ORA released research publications, datasets, and an interactive graphic about U.S. arts participation patterns in 2019-2020.
+Research and Analysis.
+In FY 2023, ORA published interactive data tools, maps, fact-sheets, and research briefs about arts participation in 2020, and the arts' economic impact in 2021.
+These resources included the release of datasets that the NEA created in partnership with the U.S. Census Bureau and the Bureau of Economic Analysis, respectively.
+In addition to its own production of research briefs and data tables, ORA prepared and contributed 12 arts-related datasets and/or catalogue listings to the National Archive of Data on Arts & Culture (NADAC).
+In particular, through NADAC, ORA released quarterly issues of Arts Research Quarterly - a round-up of recent journal articles - and hosted two public webinars: one on a statistical profile of arts incubators in the U.S., and the other about analyzing arts and cultural data from large-scale health, education, and labor studies.
+Throughout the year, moreover, ORA published monthly blog posts and podcasts highlighting notable studies and arts research-related developments for the general public.